dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Transfers one or more tokens from the `from` account to the `to` account.
 The transfer can be initiated either by the holder of the tokens or a party that has been authorized by the holder to execute transfers using `icrc7_approve`.
 The `spender_subaccount` is used to identify the spender.
 The spender is an account comprised of the principal calling this method and the parameter `spender_subaccount`.

-The response is a vector of records each comprising a `token_id` and a corresponding variant indicating success or error.
-In the success case, `Ok` indicates the token id.
+The response is a vector of records each comprising a `token_id` and a corresponding `transfer_result` variant indicating success or error.
+In the success case, `Ok` indicates the token id, in the error case, `Err` indicates the error through `TransferError`.
-//FIX does it make sense to encode the token id (again) as part of the `Ok` reponse? applies in multiple cases
+//FIX does it make sense to encode the token id (again) as part of the `Ok` reponse variant?

 A transfer clears all approvals for the successfully transferred tokens.
 This implicit approval clearing only clears token-id-based approvals and never touches collection-level approvals.

-The return value is a vector whose elements correspond to the elements of the `token_ids` vector in the method's arguments, i.e., the i-th element in the response vector is the response corresponding to the i-th element in the `token_ids` vector.
+The return value is a vector whose elements correspond to the elements of the `token_ids` vector in the method's arguments.
+The ordering of response elements is undefined.
+The response vector comprises an element for each token id in the `token_ids` parameter, the `transfer_result` being the result for a `token_id`.

 ```candid "Type definitions" +=
 type TransferArgs = record {